 Cherry blossom trees on the UW Quad

-For the latest UW cherry tree bloom status, follow on Twitter @uwcherryblossom or UW Facebook page.
+For the latest UW cherry tree bloom status, follow on Instagram @uwcherryblossom or X @uwcherryblossom (twitter.com)

 To check the status of the UW Quad cherry blossoms, view the live webcam: